UsamaSaleem14/workflow-app/README.md

 The app will be available on a specified port, typically http://localhost:3000

+Make sure to update the backend url in the `.env.local` file based on what you have configured in the backend application
 ### Advantages

 Running the app in a production environment offers the following advantages over the development configuration: